Trees

 In line with the Local Law, landowners are responsible for ensuring that pedestrian access to paths and traffic sightlines are not blocked by overhanging trees and shrubs.
 For advice on tree maintenance, or to undertake work on the trees located on your property, please contact a qualified arborist.

-If you have further questions about this, please contact us.
-You can also visit the Significant Tree Permit page for more information and details about permit applications.
+Visit the Significant Tree Permit page for more information and details about permit applications.

 Have you noticed a dead or dying tree?
 Is the tree outside your property at risk of dropping a branch?